Weekend of fear looms for Californians in face of wildfires

 GREENVILLE, Calif.
 (AP) — People living in the scenic forestlands of Northern California found themselves facing a weekend of fear as wildfires threatened to reduce thousands of homes to ashes.

-The Dixie Fire that incinerated much of the gold rush-era town of Greenville threatened more than 10,000 buildings in the northern Sierra Nevada.
+The Dixie Fire that incinerated much of the gold rush-era town of Greenville has destroyed more than 180 homes and is threatening more than 10,000 buildings in the northern Sierra Nevada.
 It had engulfed an area larger than the size of New York City.

 It was the largest current wildland blaze in the nation and the third-largest in recorded California history, according to the state Department of Fire and Forestry Protection.

 Wind-driven flames destroyed dozens of homes and most of Greenville's downtown on Wednesday and Thursday, and also heavily damaged Canyondam, a hamlet with a population of about three dozen people.
-The fire reached Chester but crews managed to protect homes and businesses there, officials said.
+The fire reached the town of Chester, but crews managed to protect homes and businesses there, officials said.

 Charlene Mays kept her gas station in Chester open as long as she could, telling weary firefighters not to apologize for the trail of ash their boots left on the floor.
 But when the small town on the northwest shore of Lake Almanor lost power, Mays decided it was time for her to leave.

-That was two days ago.
-Since then, Mays has been living in the parking lot of Lassen College in Susanville.
-Her husband stayed behind to maintain some water tanks firefighters were using.
+Since then, Mays has been living in the parking lot of Lassen Community College in Susanville.
+Her husband stayed behind to maintain water tanks firefighters were using.
 It’s just her, a miniature pinscher chihuahua named Jedidiah and a pit bull named Bear.

 “I’ve got probably 30 of my regular customers right here,” she said.

-Weather at the fire site was expected to have higher humidity and calmer winds Saturday with temperatures topping 90 degrees Fahrenheit (32 degrees Celsius) instead of the 40-mph (64-kph) gusts and triple-digit highs recorded earlier in the week.
+Cooler overnight temperatures and higher humidity slowed the spread of the fire.
+Calmer winds were expected Saturday with temperatures topping 90 degrees Fahrenheit (32 degrees Celsius) instead of the 40-mph (64-kph) gusts and triple-digit highs recorded earlier in the week.

 Still, the blaze and its neighboring fires, within a couple hundred miles of each other, posed an ongoing threat.